LeeZeHao/Kiki_Delivery_Docs/features/controlinterface.md

 After connecting to the drone, users will begin receiving audio and video feed from the drone.
 The user's audio feed will also be sent to the drone.

-The functions users can perform are listed below:
+The functions users can access are listed below:

 ##### Two-way Audio Communication